slkasper/learning/references/SLK_notes_Git_and_Github.md

 ```

+## Create a Repo on GitHub and start from there
+The above is a good method if you are creating a new repo from files you already have on your local machine but have not saved in git yet.
+This is great if you started something, decided it would be good to add to github and go from there.
+Or you forgot to add your project to github, so you need to get it up there.

+But what if you want to create a new repo and start your project from scratch, knowing you want to have github and git and have them synced up.
+In that case, before you create your files, you can start by creating a new repo on Github, and in this case you CAN let it add a readme.

+Once you have your repo, you can either keep working on the browser and add files there, or clone the repo to your local folder.
+Just clone as usual in your terminal and everything is ready to go, just like we did for class.
+But in this case, we can push to origin and it will be updating our repo (something we didn't do on Jeffs repos).

 # Take a repo from Github and make changes to save to MY github
 Usually this is if you want to start from someone else's repo and do a project to save to your own repo.